Two protests clash at Civic Plaza

 ALBUQUERQUE, N.M.
-(KRQE) – Tensions flared this morning during a protest at Civic Plaza, when one group protesting the governor’s mask mandate, was met with counter protesters upset over the slogan they were using.
+(KRQE) – Tensions flared Sunday morning during a protest at Civic Plaza, when one group protesting the governor’s mask mandate, was met with counter-protesters upset over the slogan they were using.

-At least a dozen officers in riot gear responded to Civic Plaza Sunday morning, setting up on Marquette street in an effort to diffuse a tense situation.
+At least a dozen officers in riot gear responded to Civic Plaza, setting up on Marquette street in an effort to defuse a tense situation.
 A confrontation between an anti-mask protester and counter-protesters with the Black Lives Matter movement ended with someone being pushed to the ground.

-It started peacefully with a group of about two dozen maskless protesters standing on the corner of Marquette and Third Street.

 “It’s an obvious disrespect to the young men and women who were brutalized, terrorized, and killed by police and their last utterances were, ‘I can’t breathe,” said Lisa Christopherson an organizer with Black Lives Matter.